"Ask not what your country can do for you; ask what you can do for your country."

 Apocryphal stories abound on Kennedy's promiscuity; allegedly he once told reporters

 Despite his numerous affairs, Kennedy very much was in love with his family and especially his wife, the very elegant and very popular Jacqueline.
 Jackie Kennedy remains just as much an icon of the time as her husband, famous for her iconic fashion and for her intelligence.
 While First Lady, she organized funding to arts and social causes and helped renovate the White House, giving a famous live television tour of the presidential mansion in 1962.
 That same year, during the Cuban Missile Crisis, she never left John's side when many other officials and their families fled.
-Gave birth to Kennedy's fourth child, Patrick, on August 7, 1963.
+She gave birth to Kennedy's fourth child, Patrick, on August 7, 1963.
 He died two days later, and the public sympathy for the Kennedy family was enormous.
 She was sitting next to her husband when he was shot.
 (Her Heroic BSOD

 gravitas just after the assassination◊ and during◊ the funeral◊